Stock events for The Williams Cos., Inc. (WMB)

 WMB’s Geographic footprint

-The Williams Companies, Inc. operates extensively across the United States, with strategic assets in regions such as the deepwater Gulf of Mexico, the Rocky Mountains, the Pacific Northwest, and the Eastern Seaboard.
-The company's headquarters are in Tulsa, Oklahoma, with major offices in Houston, Texas, and Pittsburgh, Pennsylvania.
+Williams' operations are primarily in the United States, managing a pipeline system spanning over 33,000 miles.
+Its strategic assets are located across key regions including the deepwater Gulf, the Rockies, the Pacific Northwest, and the Eastern Seaboard.
+The company's headquarters are in Tulsa, Oklahoma, with significant offices in Houston and Pittsburgh.

 WMB Corporate Image Assessment